Footnotes

 Actually, the lot sold to Harmer on this date was block 123, lot 2.
 (Hancock Co., IL, Deed Records, 3 June 1842, vol. K, pp. 278–279, microfilm 954,599, U.S. and Canada Record Collection, FHL.)

 This was the Pickaway, Ohio, lodge, although the correspondence to which the text refers indicates that initially there was some confusion about which lodge in Ohio allegedly expelled Bennett.
 Helm wrote a letter to King dated 7 April 1842 requesting any information King might have on the subject.
 In his return letter of 17 May 1842, King reported discussing the subject with “Bro Patterson,” who had preferred charges against Bennett “in Pickaway Lodge, from whence he was Expelled,” and suggested that Helm write to Patterson for more information.
 Meanwhile, on 4 May 1842, Grand Master Jonas wrote to George Miller, Worshipful Master of the Nauvoo lodge, saying he received a letter from “a most valued and esteemed Brother,” informing him that Bennett had been expelled from a lodge in Fairfield, Ohio.
 On 7 May, Jonas’s letter was read in the Nauvoo lodge, which led to an exchange of letters about the alleged expulsion.
 This correspondence was read and discussed in the Nauvoo lodge on 16 June 1842, at which time it was ascertained that Pickaway was the lodge in question.
-(Joseph King, Decatur, IL, to Meredith Helm, Springfield, IL, 17 May 1842, Letters regarding Freemasonry in Nauvoo, CHL; Abraham Jonas, Columbus, IL, to George Miller, Nauvoo, IL, 4 May 1842, copy, Letters regarding Freemasonry in Nauvoo, CHL; Nauvoo Masonic Lodge Minute Book, 7 May and 16 June 1842.)
+(Joseph King, Decatur, IL, to Meredith Helm, Springfield, IL, 17 May 1842, Letters regarding Freemasonry in Nauvoo, CHL; Abraham Jonas, Columbus, IL, to George Miller, Nauvoo, IL, 4 May 1842, copy, Letters regarding Freemasonry in Nauvoo, CHL; Nauvoo Masonic Lodge Minute Book, 7 May and 16 June 1842; JS, Journal, 16 June 1842.)

 Letters Regarding Freemasonry in Nauvoo, 1842.
 CHL.
 MS 751.